By International School Parent Magazine Editorial Team

 How do you international parents and students adapt to Cartagena and settle in?

 We’re learning about how to deal with cross-cultural issues that weren’t necessarily present five years ago in Cartagena.
 We have 20 different nationalities represented in the school.
 This is a relatively new thing for the school and poses some interesting questions.
 For example, we have a Turkish family in the school.
 How do we help a Turkish family settle into a culture that’s quite radically different from Turkey?
-It’s been a learning process, but we try to stay intent and have as much communication as possible with the children.
+It’s been a learning process.
+We try to stay intent and have as much communication as possible with the children.
 We have a coach and a mentoring service in the school, which helps them settle in.
 I’m quite available to meet with parents and answer their questions, which, with international parents, are often about cross-cultural issues with Cartagena and their children.

 Can you tell us more about your social program?
 Considering your families and the children of the school are living entirely different lives, how you approach communities and bridge that gap?